 Phone: 330-643-2154

 When it comes to warrants, it’s important to remember that if someone who may have a warrant against them reaches out to law enforcement directly, they may be found and arrested on the spot.
-It’s the law enforcement’s job to do so.
+It’s law enforcement’s job to do so.

 However, every individual has the right to defend themselves.
 For that reason, it’s more advisable to find and retain a defense attorney who is able to speak on this individual’s behalf – not only finding information about any warrants that may be out there but also offering legal advice on the options that an individual may have to fight them.

-For those who have violated their parole or supervision conditions, it’s also possible to search for the Parole Violators List as it contains individuals who have warrants out for their arrest.8
+For those who have violated their parole or supervision conditions, it’s also possible to search for the Parole Violators List, as it contains individuals who have warrants out for their arrest.8

 However, this platform focuses on individuals who have been convicted and not the ones who may be wanted but haven’t yet been tried.
 In other words, this isn’t an extensive database.